siran/writing/posts/A New Vision On Money/A New Vision Of Money - 100 Undoing our vision of money.md

 In the coming posts, we will give an honest look to the topic of needs and how we attempt to satisfy them.

-As the same time we give it an honest look, we will also be applying correctives to undo our current vision of money.
-This way our mind will be more open and willing to accepting an entirely new vision.
+At the same time we give it an honest look, we will also be applying correctives to undo our current vision of money.
+This way our mind will be more open and willing to accept an entirely new vision.